Contingent means that a seller has accepted an offer from a prospective buyer, but certain conditions must be met before the offer goes through.

 A loan contingency period is typically 30 to 60 days.

 An inspection contingency (also called a due diligence contingency) gives the buyer the right to have the home professionally inspected.
-The potential home buyer is given a specific amount of time to have a professional inspection, after which they may negotiate repairs or cancel the contract.
+The potential home buyer is given a specific amount of time for a professional inspection, after which they may negotiate repairs or cancel the contract.

 A contingency for inspection period is typically 7 to 10 days.